Dorset Police transferee recruitment is now closed to register ahead of our next campaign please email firstname.lastname@example.org

-Introduction from Chief Constable Debbie Simpson and Police and Crime Commissioner Martyn Underhill
+Introduction from Chief Constable James Vaughan and Police and Crime Commissioner Martyn Underhill

 Dorset police officers operate at the heart of the community, ensuring safety and security to those who work, live and visit the county.

 It is right that we bring more officers into the policing family.
 We are striving to provide a more visible force, with an emphasis on neighbourhood policing.

 A police officer's role is about more than working to reduce crime.
 It is now just as much about reducing the fear of crime, working in partnership with communities to make a real difference and improve quality of life for everyone.

 Forging close relationships, building trust and understanding the issues within Dorset’s different communities all form part of the fundamental platform on which effective, credible policing is built.

 As a result, we must continue to recruit the right people from every background and use the full spectrum of their skills, knowledge and experience to make Dorset safer for everybody.